20th Century Home Entertainment: 20th Century Fox Home Entertainment (1995–2020)

-By 1998, Wyatt became permanent president of Twentieth Century Fox Home Entertainment.
+By 1998, Wyatt became permanent president of 20th Century Fox Home Entertainment.
 Wyatt then became head of Fox Consumer Products, which put together the video and licensing unit.
 Wyatt had to drop the licensing half eventually, as the home video unit boomed.
 DVD sales were so strong during this period that they factored into green-lighting theatrical films.
 Wyatt reorganized Fox Home Entertainment, and forged a partnership with replicator Cinram.
 Being ahead of the other studios, TCFHE began picking up additional outside labels as distribution clients, with their fees covering the company's overhead.
 Fox Home Entertainment won multiple Vendor of the Year awards.
 Wyatt's system was a great edge for years.
-The TV-on-DVD business was initiated by Wyatt through the release of whole seasons of The X-Files, The Simpsons and 24, which started the binge-watching concept.
+The TV-on-DVD business was initiated by Wyatt through the release of whole seasons of The Simpsons, The X-Files, 24, Prison Break, It's Always Sunny in Philadelphia, and Family Guy, among other TV shows, which started the binge-watching concept.
 However, the videocassette rental business was declining such that video rental chains signed revenue-sharing deals with the studios, so additional copies of hits could be brought in for a lower price, and share sales for more customer satisfaction.

 Mechanic left Fox in June 2000, while Wyatt resigned in December 2002.
 Jim Gianopulos replaced Mechanic, while executive vice president of domestic marketing and sales, Mike Dunn, took over from Wyatt.
 Wyatt left to start a direct-to-video film production and financing company for Japanese-style animated programming.

 In 2004, 20th Century Fox passed on theatrical distribution, but picked up domestic home video rights to The Passion of the Christ.
 Passion sold 15 million DVDs.
 TCFHE continued obtaining additional Christian films' domestic home video rights for movies like Mother Teresa and the Beyond the Gates of Splendor documentary.
 After a 2005 test with a Fox Faith website, in 2006, 20th Century Fox Home Entertainment launched its own film production banner for religious films using the same name.

 Effective October 1, 2005, 20th Century Fox Scandinavia was split into two, 20th Century Fox Theatrical Sweden and 20th Century Fox Home Entertainment Scandinavia.
 For the Home Entertainment Scandinavia division, Peter Paumgardhen was appointed managing director and would report to senior vice president of 20th Century Fox Home Entertainment Europe Gary Ferguson.